yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/remove-nodes.md

 You can restart the node's processes by navigating to **Universes**, selecting your universe, then selecting **Nodes**, and then clicking **Actions > Start Processes** corresponding to the node.
 This returns the node to the Live state.

-{{< warning title="Prevent backup failure due to NFS unmount on cloud VM restart" >}}
+{{< warning title="Prevent back up failure due to NFS unmount on cloud VM restart" >}}
 When a cloud VM is restarted, the NFS mount may get unmounted if its entry is not present in `/etc/fstab`.
-This configuration oversight can lead to backup failures, causing errors during [backup](../../back-up-restore-universes/back-up-universe-data/) or [restoration](../../back-up-restore-universes/restore-universe-data/) processes.
+This configuration oversight can lead to back up failures, causing errors during [backup](../../back-up-restore-universes/back-up-universe-data/) or [restoration](../../back-up-restore-universes/restore-universe-data/) processes.

-Add the NFS mount entry to /etc/fstab to prevent the unmounting of the disk upon VM restart, and avoid potential backup or restore errors later.
+Add the NFS mount entry to /etc/fstab to prevent the unmounting of the disk upon VM restart, and avoid potential back up or restore errors later.
 {{< /warning >}}

 ## Remove node